bastings/nlp1-2017-projects/dep-parser/README.md

 ### Sources

-In this selection we collect all sources that we think are useful for understanding the neural network methods used in this projects.
+In this section we collect sources that we think are useful for understanding the neural network methods used in this projects.

 (Note that you are by no means required to read them all!
 Browse them and see for yourself which sources you find useful - and until you found what you needed.)